tldtldcpfl/Dynamic_User_Profiling/README.md

 # Persona Tracking Agent

-To enable effective human-agent interaction, dialogue agents must track shifts in user interests and provide tailored responses to keep users engaged.
+To enable effective human-agent interaction, dialogue agents must track shifts in user interests and provide tailored responses to maintain their engagement.